microsoft/CSEDevOps/Zap/README.md

 - When running a full-scan in release-pipelines, or if your application is not containerized and has to run in a VM, "Scan Type" can be changed to "Targeted Scan."
 In this case, you are required to provide the schema and address for your target.
 Ex. <https://10.20.10.40> or <http://myWebSite.net>.

 > - By default, the scan will be performed without much effort at scoping for tech, excluded URL endpoints, etc.., but you can provide a context file for a more focused scan.
 The context file is useful to take full advantage of the baseline scans minute of crawling or, to narrow the scope of a full-scan in aggressive mode to keep the duration as short as possible.
 To accomplish this, check the "Provide Context File" box and provide the path to a context file in your source repository relative to the build copy of the source. ![context provided](https://raw.githubusercontent.com/microsoft/CSEDevOps/master/Zap/docs/images/zap-context-provided.png)

+- ZAP contexts and context files are not within the scope of our documentation.
+[Please refer to ZAP's official documentation, here.](https://www.zaproxy.org/docs/desktop/start/features/contexts/)

 - Finally, provide an optional port number for custom ports.
 By default, the scan will be interested in port 80 on the target system.